Electroconvulsive therapy: Mania

 ECT is used to treat people who have severe or prolonged mania; NICE recommends it only in life-threatening situations or when other treatments have failed and as a second-line treatment for bipolar mania.

 Schizophrenia

 ECT is widely used worldwide in the treatment of schizophrenia.
 However, in North America and Western Europe it is invariably used only in treatment resistant schizophrenia when symptoms show little response to antipsychotics.
 ECT may improve medium-term clinical response relative to standard care, but may not affect other outcomes.
 Evidence is lacking to support the practice's superiority to placebo treatment (sham ECT) or antipsychotic supplementation.
 It is useful in the case of severe exacerbations of catatonic schizophrenia, whether excited or stuporous.
 There are also case reports of ECT improving persistent psychotic symptoms associated with stimulant-induced psychosis.
+With regards to treatment resistant schizophrenia, the response rate is 40–70%.